camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 ```

-## Manipulating Xml using a Script Language
+## Manipulating XML using a Script Language

-Xml can be manipulated from script languages in the same was as from Java.
-Since script languages
-use dynamic typing, you do not need to hint the data format but you can use auto detection.
-The
-following example demonstrates how to access an attribute and a child element from Xml in Python:
+XML can be manipulated from script languages in the same was as from Java.
+Since script languages use dynamic typing, you do not need to hint the data format but you can use autodetection.
+The following example demonstrates how to access an attribute and a child element from XML in Python:

 ```python
 xml = """